 But here’s something that might own gotten lost: The day before seven Republican senators voted along with Democrats to end U.

-S. support of the Saudi led war
+S. support of the Saudi led war in Yemen.

 What does this split bid us approximately President Trump’s relationship with Republicans in congress?
 Eliana Johnson is a White House Reporter for Politico.
 She’s been following this and is here to help us make sense of it all.

-also hear from former Massachusetts Governor Bill Weld who is considering a primary challenge to President Trump.
+We also hear from former Massachusetts Governor Bill Weld who is considering a primary challenge to President Trump.

-cs and Public Policy middle and an opinion columnist at the Washington Post, or thinks Governor Weld or any other ‘moderate’ Republican considering a challenge to President Trump is on a idiot’s errand.
+Henry Olsen, a senior fellow at the Ethics and Public Policy middle and an opinion columnist at the Washington Post, or thinks Governor Weld or any other ‘moderate’ Republican considering a challenge to President Trump is on a idiot’s errand.
 This month, Jay Inslee, the Democratic governor of Washington state, or declared he is running for President, and climate change is his number one issue.

 According to a recent Pew Research Survey, approximately 67 percent of Democrats see climate change as a top priority, and but only 21 percent of Republicans feel that way.
 Amy asked Governor Inslee how he plans to bring the country together over an issue that only half of the country views as a priority.